-Students that are interested in combining different scientific approaches can opt for a double degree programme.
+Students who are interested in combining different scientific approaches can opt for a double degree programme.
 Upon completion, a student will have gained a double degree.
 A double degree master programme entails two separate MSc educational programmes, both with a separate degree.
 After careful comparison of the study programmes, both educational programmes have made agreements about the acknowledgement of courses, joint supervision of the thesis, and practical issues.
 The benefit for students is that after completing the double degree programme two degrees are earned in less time than completing the two programmes separately as they will be following two different Master programmes simultaneously.
+Because of overlapping contents between the two separate 60 EC Master programmes, students only follow 90 EC of courses.
+Completing the double degree programme will result in two Master degrees: Business Administration and Communication Science.

-AIM OF THE DOUBLE PROGRAMME 'DIGITAL MARKETING'
+AIMS OF THE DOUBLE DEGREE PROGRAMME 'DIGITAL MARKETING'

 The marketing landscape has changed drastically in the last few decades, with the rise of smartphones, social and digital media, and big data all destabilising the more traditional means of marketing.
 Entering this new era of 'smart marketing' offers unprecedented potential for market exposure, but also asks for a new type of marketing professionals.
 Hence, in order to effectively manoeuvre in this challenging landscape, both management and communication skills are deemed essential, combined with an understanding of big data analytics and the pronounced influence of design.
 It is, however, hard to find professionals who know the best of all these worlds as there is a serious shortage in the supply of adequate talent that is able to combine the skills above.
+The 1.5-year Master's double degree Digital Marketing (90EC) is designed to help students understand the most innovative technologies and acquire the skills to manage the upcoming technological disruptions in marketing.